Advertisment

 James Anderson checking a new ball.
 Image- MCC

 A new ball is used at the beginning of each innings in the test match.
 After every 80 overs, the captain of the bowling side can opt for a new ball depending on the condition of the ball.
-The ball can fail the loop test, or get torn, or changes its shape.
+The ball can fail the loop test, get torn, or change its shape.
 So, at that moment the ball can be changed into a new one.

 4. Day-Night Test Cricket